silinternational/ui-components/README.md

 ## Sveltekit

-Using this library in (Sveltekit)[https://github.com/sveltejs/kit] is experimental (as of writing this Sveltekit is still in beta).
+Using this library in [Sveltekit](https://github.com/sveltejs/kit) is experimental (as of writing this Sveltekit is still in beta).
-You may get lots of source map source warnings as referenced (here)[https://github.com/vitejs/vite/issues/2892] and it may take several seconds and/or refreshes for your app to start with `npm run dev`.
+You may get lots of source map source warnings as referenced [here](https://github.com/vitejs/vite/issues/2892) and it may take several seconds and/or refreshes for your app to start with `npm run dev`.
 Building and previewing your build should run smoothly.
-Below are a number of references that may be relevant to your experience. https://kit.svelte.dev/faq#packages https://vitejs.dev/guide/dep-pre-bundling.html https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies
+Below are a number of references that may be relevant to your experience:

+https://kit.svelte.dev/faq#packages
+https://vitejs.dev/guide/dep-pre-bundling.html
+https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies